 Lymington Harbour is a Trust Port constituted by Act of Parliament in 1951(as amended) by subsequent legislation.

 It is an independent statutory body, run by a Board of Commissioners for the benefit of stakeholders.
-Lymington Harbour Commission (LHC) is committed to operating in accordance with government guidelines set by the Department for Environment, Transport and the Regions and published in Modernising Trust Ports (Second Edition 2009).
+Lymington Harbour Commission (LHC) is committed to operating in accordance with government guidelines set by the Department for Environment, Transport and the Regions and published in Ports Good Governance Guidance (March 2018).

 The LHC Board consists of nine independent non-executive Commissioners and the Harbour Master/Chief Executive to whom day to day responsibility for running the harbour is delegated.
 Commissioners are appointed on merit following an open recruitment process to provide the professional skills and expertise to determine the policy and business decisions of the organisation.
 Apart from the Harbour Master/Chief Executive, the Board of Commissioners receive no remuneration.

 Commissioners are appointed for a term of three years and in line with Modernising Trust Ports Guidance can normally serve for two terms.
 Under LHC's constitution up to two additional Commissioners can be co-opted at any one time for specific purposes and serve for a period of 12 months.

 The Board of Commissioners carry out a periodic reviews of the professional skills and experience requirements necessary to meet the changing demands of the Commission to inform recruitment requirements.